Friday, December 15, 2017

 Geologic Map of the Gironde Region

-It is a great book of invaluable facts and data known at that time back in 1946-1947 about the wines, vineyards, soils, subsoils, geology and topography of the Gironde Region (Bordeaux), facts and data that are still relevant to this day for the most part.
-That's what makes that book invaluable in my opinion.
-I may be wrong but reading the knowledge of the old and wise is always a source of enlightenment to me.
-The old and wise were not always right, but if so why are we always going to the ancient methods and traditions (i.e. Organic and Biodynamic)?
+It is a great book filled with invaluable facts and data known during the years 1946-1947 about the wines, vineyards, soils, subsoils, geology, and topography of the Gironde Region (Bordeaux)- information that remains relevant to this day for the most part.
+That's what makes this book invaluable, in my opinion.
+I may be wrong, but I find that reading the insights of the old and wise is always a source of enlightenment.
+The old and wise were not always right, but if that's the case, why do we continually turn to ancient methods and traditions (i.e., Organic and Biodynamic)?

 "Le Vignoble Girondin" de Germain Lafforgue 1947 - ©LeDomduVin 2017